 Nature & Nurture Unfairness

 There is enough evidence to show that our biography becomes our biology.
-The emotional trauma we suffer as children not only shapes our emotional lives as adults, but it also affects our physical health and overall well-being.
+The emotional trauma we suffer as children not only shapes our emotional lives as adults but also affects our physical health and overall well-being.

 No wonder more girls than boys end up having scoliosis.